Student Opportunities

 Property Caretakers

 Help take care of the Hopkins Memorial Forest’s 2600 acre reserve through various duties, including gardening, trail maintenance, woodlot management, vegetation control, grounds-keeping, curatorial duties, educational programming, equipment maintenance and more.
-Shifts run from 1-4pm most week days, although there is some flexibility with hours within that time.
-Check out CARETAKERS for more information or APPLY HERE to join the crew.
+Shifts run from 1-4pm most weekday afternoons, although there is some flexibility with hours within that time.
+Applications are currently being accepted for spring semester caretaker positions.
+Please check out the Caretaker Job Description – Spring 2025 for more information.
+Applications will be accepted until January 31, 2025.

 Educators

-Work with the Hopkins Memorial Forest Manager (Drew Jones) to develop field trip curricula and host field trips for area elementary schools.
-Students may also support Drew in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
+Work with the Hopkins Memorial Forest Manager (Elise Leduc-Fleming) to develop field trip curricula and host field trips for area elementary schools.
+Students may also support Elise in facilitating additional education opportunities utilizing Hopkins Forest’s natural and historical resources.
 All Williams students will be fully trained and no science background is needed.
 2-5 hours a week, generally Thursday and Friday mornings.
 Contact the Forest Manager for more information or apply using the link below.

 Details & Application